MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/test-cloud/preparing-for-upload/xcuitest.md

 ### Xcode 8.3 and Swift

-If you are building Swift XCUITests using Xcode >= 8.3, you may encounter a build error related to bitcode.
+If you are building Swift XCUITests using Xcode 8.3 and newer, you may encounter a build error related to bitcode.
 As a workaround, you can disable bitcode in your XCUITest target.
 To do this, go to Build Settings, search for `ENABLE_BITCODE` and set the value to `NO` for the test target.
 You should not need to change the setting for the App target.

 ![Enable Bitcode in Xcode](images/enable-bitcode.png)